-The MSRE program is designed for businesspeople, commercial and residential lenders, developers, industry professionals, institutional capital markets participants, and government leaders seeking to:
+The MSRE program is designed for businesspeople, professionals (accounting, architecture, engineering, healthcare, law, management consulting), commercial and residential lenders, developers, industry professionals, institutional capital markets participants, and government leaders seeking to:

 - Obtain access to extraordinary networking opportunities inside and outside of the classroom with real estate professionals and business leaders from around the world.

 - Embrace the rapid pace of technological change to become leaders in the real estate industry through valuing, developing, optimizing and delivering real estate investment returns and development impact.

 - Master skills in the use of current and future technologies adopted by the real estate industry, such as AI, AR (augmented reality), ArcGIS, Argus and XLS.

 - Obtain a master’s degree from a leading business school, while also gaining invaluable credit toward industry designations that elevate job prospects.

 Another major goal of the MSRE program is to develop the next generation of real estate professionals who are passionate about delivering social and economic impact, while also building more diversity and inclusion in our communities.
 Temple University is in an ideal market position, both geographically and strategically, to enhance future diversity goals of real estate firms through mentorship and creating a more robust talent pipeline of women and persons of color within the real estate industry.

 Campus Location: Online.
 Each course is delivered online over a five-week term.